 1. Choose a role model that is close

 It turns out that inviting highly successful female speakers can sometimes have the wrong impact; it discourages women.
 They look at the successful person, and it is so far away from their own experience that they can’t imagine themselves in that position.
-When you choose role models, include ones that are 1 or 2 steps ahead of your audience.
+When you choose role models, include ones that are one or two steps ahead of your audience.

 2. Men can be role models for women too